All posts

 “You are a senior data scientist with...”

-Remember, prompt engineering is both an art and a science.
-The techniques you've learned here are your foundation, but mastery comes through practice, experimentation, and understanding your specific use cases.
+Prompt engineering is both an art and a science.
+The techniques here are your foundation, but mastery comes through practice, experimentation, and understanding your specific use cases.
 Start with simple implementations, measure your results, and iterate continuously.